dancancro/great-big-example-application/README.md

 * Responsiveness on Add is constrained by server responsiveness - The item doesn't appear on the UI untill the server returns.
 * The initial state of the item is determined outside the store so you can't apply any 'creation logic' in the store untill after the item is created on the server.

-### Store First then Sync (Server generates unique id)
-This approach doesn't make much sense unless you don't control the server and your application requires a lot of add operations or if a user action results in a lot of discreet add operations.

-1. Dispatch an add event to the store, the item is created with {dirty:true}
-Note here that I can't just Post the new note to the server because the store does not return me a reference to the item that was created as a part of this action.
-Instead, I need to now ...
-2. Invoke a 'sync' function that
-* spins through notes and if dirty
-* Either Posts or Puts the item to the server based on the presence of a server id {id:x}
-* when the add/update returns from the server, dispatch an 'UPDATE_FROM_SERVER' event which contains the new item from the server in the payload (with the server id)
-* the reducer in response to 'UPDATE_FROM_SERVER' swaps out the item with the server item.
-* updates to items without a server id are ignored or refused to avoid nasty race conditions.

-#### why disallow updates without a server id?
-No server id means that you may have already sent a Post request or maybe that Post request has already failed. either way, you don't know whether that item exists on the server or not.
-If you attempt to Post the item in response to an update, it will likely treat the item as new and 'double insert'.
-If you attempt to Put the item without the server id it will also fail because you are telling the backend to update an item that it doesn't think exists.

-Pros
-* Better responsiveness on add.

-Cons
-* Adds complexity with the dirty flag and figuring out add/update
-* Inappropriate affordance - if the user might expect to interact with or change the item immediately, you are showing them the item but making them wait before they can interact with it.

 ### Store First then Sync (Client generates id)
 This approach only works if
 * The Client can generate the id